top of page

 Curt Harris

 Curt has been playing handbells since 1990 and is a founding member of Joyful Sound.
 He is also a percussionist, and plays with a concert band in the summer when he’s not playing bells.
-He is a mechanical engineer, from Rose Hulman Institute of Technology, and tests aircraft engines at Rolls-Royce.
+He is a mechanical engineer from Rose-Hulman Institute of Technology, and tests aircraft engines at Rolls-Royce.
 In his spare time, he enjoys bicycle and motorcycle riding, reading, home improvement, and nature.

 Brian Hrankowsky

-Brian joined the Grace Notes handbell choir at Resurrection Lutheran Church in 2001 and has been ringing ever since!
+Brian joined the Grace Notes handbell choir at Resurrection Lutheran Church in 2001 and has been ringing ever since.
 He joined Joyful Sound in spring 2023.
 Brian attended Case Western Reserve University and is employed as an automation engineer at Eli Lilly.
 As a father of two, he enjoys attending their sporting events and music performances.
 In his spare time, he assembles Metal Earth and LEGO models.

 Darrell Klutey